-When you complete the three laps, dismount at the finish line and take your bike back to your transition position.
+After you have completed the three laps, dismount at the dismount line and take your bike back to your transition position.

-Rack your bike before unfastening your helmet (BTF rule).
+You must rack your bike before unfastening your helmet.

 Change into any run wear and follow the arrows and tape to leave the transition area.